BigelowLab/gom-series/README-notes.md

     - wind_direction_u
     - wind_direction_v

-  Air temperature (surface)
-  Wind speed (surface)
-  Wind direction (surface — but not sure how to average monthly) Wind Gust

 For the wind and current direction, if they provide monthly averages, that’s the best option, because then we don’t need to figure out how to do it.